Engine Coolant Temperature Sensor: Step By Step Replacement

 Conclusion

 So, today’s engines monitor basically every function, to ensure your vehicle runs efficiently every day.
 Consequently, one of the most important systems to monitor, is the cooling system.
-And, will alert the driver that a problem exists, by illuminating a warning light on the dashboard.
+And, it will alert the driver that a problem exists, by turning on a (CEL) on the dashboard.